Lung Cancer Screenings

 2. Contact the Lung Cancer Screening Clinic

 Your best chance at beating cancer is early detection.
+If you are over 50, consider getting a lung screening.
 For more information, please call the Lung Cancer Screening Clinic

 at (225) 215-1515.